pptacher/web_scraper/paris.fr/README.md

 ## Requirements

-- python3 with selenium and BeautifulSoup packages.
+- [python3](https://www.python.org) with selenium and BeautifulSoup packages.

 - macOS with safari.

+Tested on Macbook pro 16" 2021 with MacOS Monterey 12.0.1, Python 3.9.10.